 On the Radar newsletter No. 77: February 2019

 On the Radar newsletter No. 76: January 2019

-Each year we arrange an Open Evening and Open Mornings for parents/carers and their children to visit to see the school facilities, meet the staff and students, and to experience SBL in action on a typical day.
-Unfortunately, due to the current situation with Covid-19 and the restrictions placed on us we will not be able to host either our annual Open Evening or Open Mornings.
+Each year we arrange an Open Evening and Open Mornings for parents/carers and their children to see the school facilities, meet staff and students, and experience SBL in action on a typical day.
+Unfortunately, due to the current situation with COVID-19 and the restrictions placed upon us we are not able to host these events in person.

 Information about pupils in Wellsway Multi Academy Trust schools and alternative provision

 Data Protection Act 1998: How we use pupil information

 We collect and hold personal information relating to our pupils and may also receive information about them from their previous school, local authority and/or the Department for Education (DfE).
 We use this personal data to:

 This information will include their contact details, national curriculum assessment results, attendance information, any exclusion information, where they go after they leave us and personal characteristics such as their ethnic group, any special educational needs they may have as well as relevant medical information.
 For pupils enrolling for post 14 qualifications, the Learning Records Service will give us the unique learner number (ULN) and may also give us details about your learning or qualifications.

 Once our pupils reach the age of 13, the law requires us to pass on certain information to the local authority in which the school is located who have responsibilities in relation to the education or training of 13-19 year olds.
 We may also share certain personal data relating to children aged 16 and over with post-16 education and training providers in order to secure appropriate services for them.
 A parent/guardian can request that only their child’s name, address and date of birth be passed to the local authority by informing the school office / administrator.
 This right is transferred to the child once he/she reaches the age 16.
 For more information about services for young people, please visit the relevant local authority website.